darlacameron/intro-to-d3-nicar-2020/1-js-review/README.md

 ```

 3. Objects inside an array
-* You can also store objects inside arrays.
+You can store objects inside arrays.
 You can store as many as you want.
 ```javascript
 var array_object = [{
   "artist": "Prince",